kitnato/neverquest/README.md

 #### Scrap

-Gained from dismantling [equipment](#-equipment) at the blacksmith and dropped from monsters.
+Gained from dismantling [equipment](#equipment) at the blacksmith and dropped from monsters.
 Used to craft equipment and trade for coins.

 ### Statistics

-These are derived from the character's attributes, equipment, any current buffs and debuffs.
+These are derived from the character's attributes, equipment, and any current buffs and debuffs.

 #### Damage per second

-Requires toggling on in the global [settings](#-settings).
-If on, shows the expected damage per second the character can deal if [attack rate](#-attack-rate) and current [total damage](#-total-damage) remain stable.
+Requires toggling on in the global [settings](#settings).
+If on, shows the expected damage per second the character can deal if [attack rate](#attack-rate) and current [total damage](#total-damage) remain stable.

 #### Attack rate